mahan-hosseini/AutoGaitA/example data/README.md

 ## 12 & 5mm
 In these folders we only provide the *Results* folder of mice walking over 12mm and 5mm wide beams (to limit this repository's overall size).
 The three *Results* folders can be used with *AutoGaitA_Group* to assess how our five example mice adapt to the beam-width perturbation.
 See our instructions tutorial for a walkthrough using this dataset.

-## annotation tables
-In this folder we provide example as well as template *Annotation Tables* for *AutoGaitA_DLC* as well as *AutoGaitA_Simi*.
-Users are strongly encouraged to use the templates we provide here for their data and after entering their timestamp information compare the formatting to our example tables.

 ## group
 In this folder we provide the result of analysing the three-group contrast of beam-width as shown in the [corresponding tutorial video](https://youtu.be/PSmAlEAt7xE)